 Response values generated are button numbers (1–8).
 Response times are measured by the pad.

 If you want to set options for the pad, you can use pb_prefs → "Other" tab.
-Or to set for only the current experiment, you can make an object of type cedrusPad and set its properties.
+Or to set for only the current experiment, you can add an object of type cedrusPad and set its properties.
 Typically you don't need to.

 Note according to Psychtoolbox documentation, opening a Cedrus pad might be unreliable.
 If you get an error, it might help to just retry.
 You can also try reducing the baud rate by setting cedrusPad object property fullBaud = <cd>false<cd>.
 See http://psychtoolbox.org/docs/CedrusResponseBox.